-2.2.1 International students is advised to visit Ontario government website for Covid-19 selfassessment https://covid-19.ontario.ca/self-assessment/.
-You MUST undergo the necessary health checks and tests, even you do not have any symptoms and fully vaccinated before leaving your country to Canada.
+- 2.2.1 International students is advised to visit Ontario government website for Covid-19 selfassessment https://covid-19.ontario.ca/self-assessment/.
+You MUST undergo the necessary health checks and tests, even you do not have any symptoms before leaving your country to Canada. - 2.2.2 International students must attend our virtual orientation session 2 weeks prior to leaving for Canada.
+During the orientation session, you will be briefed the school's academic requirements and policies; the appropriate infection prevention and control protocols; health and safety guidelines; how to prepare yourself before leaving your country, necessary health checks and test for Covid-19, the necessities you are allowed to bring to Canada and so on.
+You may ask questions during the session and/or email us for any questions that may concern you.